janetiqal/Homework-03/README.md

 I opened the index file with a live server and checked the console.
 Upon checking the console, I saw an error with the the  generatePassword being undefined.
 I then began to define the function that was being called in the var password on line 11.

 I wrote the function for generatePassword to determine the character length of the password.
 The password must be a length of 8 to 128 characters.
 If the user types in a number less than 8 or more than 128 a prompt message shows up in the browser and alerts the user of their error.
 The function also warns the user to pick a number and not any other character.

+I realized I needed to create a variable on the global scope in order to concatenate the new password with each prompt the user answers.
+I named this variable possibleCharacters.
 ## Link to My Work
 ## Screenshots of Working Application
 ## Created By